jonsun-zhao/kubelab/k8s/1.ingress/svc-local/README.md

 service.spec.healthCheckNodePort: 31313
 ```

-Service created with above annotation/field will end up having 2 nodeports:
+Service created with above annotation/field will end up having 2 nodePorts:

-* One for the actual service
+* One for the actual service: `nodePort`
-* The other for the health check
+* The other for the health check: `healthCheckNodePort`
-  * healthcheck-nodeport can be specified (auto-allocated if not specified)
+  * user can specified `healthCheckNodePort` when creating the service (auto-allocated if not specified)
-  * when the pod is not running on the node, curl to healthcheck-nodeport returns 503
+  * when the pod is not running on the node, curl to `healthCheckNodePort` returns 503

 ```sh
 $ curl -Is http://10.128.0.2:31313